JuliaAI/MLJ.jl/docs/src/working_with_tasks.md

 ### Learning objectives

-In MLJ specifying a learing objective means specifying: (i) whether learning is supervised or not; (ii) whether, in the supervised case, predictions are to be probabilistic or deterministic; and (iii) what part of the data is relevant and what role is each part to play.
+In MLJ specifying a learning objective means specifying: (i) whether learning is supervised or not; (ii) whether, in the supervised case, predictions are to be probabilistic or deterministic; and (iii) what part of the data is relevant and what role is each part to play.